TITLE 89: SOCIAL SERVICES

 Section 316.110 The Department's Role in the Juvenile Court

-a) The Department shall inform the Juvenile Court of the Department's planning for the children and families it serves and of their progress toward those goals.
+a) The Department shall inform the Juvenile Court of the Department's permanency goal planning for the children and families it serves and their progress toward those goals.

-b) When in the Juvenile Court, the Department shall provide information and recommendations to the court and the parties and shall recommend that the court keep families together in all instances when it is consistent with the children's best interests, health, safety, and well-being.
-In those instances when children must be removed from their parent's care, the Department shall recommend that the court reunite children for whom the Department is legally responsible with their families as soon as returning home is consistent with their best interests, health, safety and well-being.
-Finally, when it is clear to the Department that the child's health and safety needs cannot be met by the parents and it is in the child's best interests, the Department will provide that information to the court and recommend that the court establish other permanency goals.
+b) When in the juvenile court, the Department shall provide information and recommendations to the court and the parties and shall recommend that the court keep families together in all instances when it is consistent with the children's or youth's best interests, health, safety, and well-being.
+In those instances when children must be removed from their parent's care, the Department shall recommend that the court reunite children or youths for whom the Department is legally responsible with their families as soon as returning home is consistent with their best interests, health, safety, and well-being.
+Finally, when it is clear to the Department that the child's or youth's health and safety needs cannot be met by the parents and it is in the child's or youth's best interests, the Department will provide that information to the court and recommend that the court establish other permanency goals.

-d) When the Department has legal responsibility for a child, a representative of the Department or its provider agency shall attend all hearings required by the court.
-At each hearing the Department or its provider agency shall provide information relating to the child's placement, best interests, health, safety, and well-being, and make any appropriate recommendations.
+d) When the Department has legal responsibility for a child, a representative of the Department or its child welfare contributing agency shall attend all hearings required by the court.
+At each hearing the Department or its child welfare contributing agency shall provide information relating to the child's placement, best interests, health, safety, and well-being, and make any appropriate recommendations.
 Such hearings include:

 1) the temporary custody hearing;